 All technically qualified proposals will be scored out 30 based on the formula provided below.
 The maximum points (30) will be assigned to the lowest financial proposal.
-All other proposals receive points according to the following formula: $p = y (\mu/z)$ where: p = points for the financial proposal being evaluated; y = maximum number of points for the financial proposal; $\mu = price$ of the lowest priced proposal; $\mu = price$ of the proposal being evaluated.
+All other proposals receive points according to the following formula: $p = y (\mu/z)$ where: p = points for the financial proposal being evaluated; y = maximum number of points for the financial proposal; $\mu = price$ of the lowest priced proposal; z = price of the proposal being evaluated.

 Criteria Weight Max.
-Point

-Technical Competence (based on CV, Proposal and interview (if required) 700

-Education: (Maximum Points: 100).
-10% 100

-Advanced University Degree (Master's degree minimum or its equivalent) in Environmental Management or related field of studies.
-10% 100

-Methodology (Maximum Points: 400).
-40% 400

-A well develop approach to the assignment detailing among other 30% 300 things methodology and approach to the assignment the required ToRs.
-A well develop work plan relating to the scope of the ToRs 10% 100 included as per the technical proposal.
-Experience: (Maximum Points: 200).
-Previous working experience in UN/Government ent/ INGO indicating similar assignment with updated CV submi tted as an attachment to the technical proposal.
-10% 100 Previous experience on EIA 10% 100 Financial (Lower Offer/Offer100) Financial evaluation (total 30 points): 30% 300 All technically qualified proposals will be scored out 30 based on th e formula provided below.
-The maximum points (30) will be assigned to the lo west financial proposal.
-All other proposals receive points according to the follow ring formula: p = y (μ /z) where: p = points for the financial proposal being evaluate d; y = maximum number of points for the financial proposal; $\boldsymbol{\mu}$ = price of the lowest priced proposal; z = price of the proposal being evaluated.
-Total Score Technical Score 70% + Financial Sc ore 30%
+Point Technical Competence (based on CV, Proposal and interview (if required) 70% 700 Education: (Maximum Points: 200).
+Educational background: Master's degree in economics, development, finance, accounting, business administration, data science or related field.
+20 points 20% 200 Experience: (Maximum Points: 300).
+Minimum 3 years professional experience in business, finance, research, monitoring and evaluation in emerging or low-income countries, private sector engagement, business development.
+30 points 30% 300 Quality of previous work in the areas of trade, investment, innovation, data collection and research.
+50 points 50% 500 Financial (Lower Offer/Offer100) Financial evaluation (total 30 points): 30% 300 All technically qualified proposals will be scored out 30 based on the formula provided below.
+The maximum points (30) will be assigned to the lowest financial proposal.
+All other proposals receive points according to the following formula: $p = y (\mu/z)$ where: $p = points$ for the financial proposal being evaluated; $y = maximum number$ of points for the financial proposal; $\mu = price$ of the lowest priced proposal; $z = price$ of the proposal being evaluated.